rickliu131/DaysFullVersion/README.md

 # App Name
 Days

-# Elevator pitch
+# What is it?
 A diary application

-Providing you a nice little place to record your daily feelings...
+Provides you a nice little place to record your daily feelings...

-Features:
+# Features..?

 Minimalist UI